-Tickets for the Delphi archaeological site are €12 per person.
-This includes entry into the museum too.
+Tickets for the Delphi archaeological site cost €12 per person and entry into the museum.

-Visitors aged 6 – 25 years from outside the EU receive a 50% discount, making tickets just €6 each.
+Non-EU visitors aged 6–25 years and senior EU visitors are entitled to a 50% discount, making tickets just €6 each.

 EU visitors under the age of 25 can visit for free with a passport or valid ID.